AmirAbaskohi/Roompotify/README.md

 # Roompotify
-This is a simple collabrative music playing system called Roompotify.
+This is a simple collabrative music playing system called Roompotify which uses `Spotify` for finding music.
+Back-end is implemeted in `Django` and front-end is implemented in `React`.

 ## Frontend packages